Canadian Imperial Bank of Commerce: Sponsorships

 As a founding partner of the Toronto Blue Jays baseball club, CIBC was the team's official bank until selling its ownership stake in 2000.
 Other sporting events sponsored by CIBC include the 2015 Pan American Games and 2015 Parapan American Games, in which it served as the lead partner.
 The partnership was announced on 27 October 2011, when CIBC formalized its partnership with the PANAM Toronto 2015 Organizing Committee.

 CIBC has also partnered with a number of other Canadian corporations, such as Petro-Canada.
 As part of its purchase of MasterCard from Citibank Canada in 2010, CIBC acquired the co-branded Petro-Canada rewards credit card and continues to jointly market the card.
 From 1991 to 2014, CIBC was the primary issuer of credit cards as part of Air Canada's loyalty program, Aeroplan.
 In 2009, the airline loyalty program announced that a new agreement with Toronto-Dominion Bank would be effective 1 January 2014, ending the relationship with CIBC.
-In 2013, and agreement was reached to allow CIBC to retain half of customers who had Aeroplan credit cards, and continue issuing Aeroplan credit cards as a secondary issuer to TD.
+In 2013, an agreement was reached to allow CIBC to retain half of customers who had Aeroplan credit cards, and continue issuing Aeroplan credit cards as a secondary issuer to TD.
 In October 2019, CIBC partnered with Parkland Corporation on its Journie Rewards program for Chevron, Pioneer, Ultramar, and FasGas Plus.

 CIBC is an industry partner of the University of Waterloo Stratford Campus.

 As the successor of Privatebank, CIBC USA is a sponsor of Chicago Fire FC.

+CIBC has supported Thompson Rivers University (TRU) for multiple years.
+CIBC has supported TRU students by providing financial awards, co-operative education programs, employment, and training positions.
+CIBC staff have also volunteered time to mentor TRU students.
+In return, TRU recognized CIBC as a distinguished alumni in 2014, awarding them with the Milestone Achievement Award for their contribution to TRU students and alumni.

+CIBC is also a sponsor of the Northern Super League, Canada's top women's soccer league.